-Most college applicants have a clear idea of what they would like to study at college and lead them in terms of their career.
-Before applying to college, gaining work experience in an area relevant to their chosen course reflects the enthusiasm and a willingness to get ahead within that sector.
+Most college applicants have a clear idea of what they would like to study at college, which leads them in terms of their careers.
+Before applying to college, gaining work experience in an area relevant to their chosen course reflects enthusiasm and a willingness to get ahead within that sector.
 Furthermore, this could even help once college studies are over and your child is attempting to secure employment.
 Having links within the industry is always useful.

 Sloppy spelling and poor grammar can leave a lasting impression on people.
 Rather than those associated with sifting through college applications and making the all-important decisions being impressed by top grades and super work experience, a badly-written personal statement will not provide them with much hope that a student will submit a decent quality of work.
 While free programs, such as Grammarly, can offer a great basic service, they can also erase the particular style and cadence of someone’s writing style if you use all of their suggestions.
 Perhaps, you could support your child by paying for the services of a professional proofreader.